- Shop Cookware

 The world's finest stainless steel cookware - Made in the USA

-Regal Ware Worldwide is a privately-held, American-owned company that takes pride in making products in the USA at its two manufacturing facilities located in Wisconsin.
+Regal Ware Worldwide is a privately-held, American-owned company that takes pride in making products in the USA at its manufacturing facility located in West Bend, Wisconsin.

 Using successful sales and management strategies, state-of-the-art equipment, and astute business acquisitions, Regal Ware's legacy has expanded to embody a history of continuous manufacturing of high-quality cookware dating back to 1911.
 The history of Regal Ware Worldwide™ is a story of stability and enduring value amid constant and dramatic change.
 While remaining committed to the production of one of humankind's most basic and staple products—cookware—Regal Ware has risen to the top of the industry.